Did Migos Beat Up Sean Kingston In Las Vegas After Argument About Soulja Boy?

 A post shared by Sean Kingston (@seankingston) on

-It’s unclear exactly what set off the fight except that Soulja Boy’s name was involved, but the rapper was not actually there.
+It’s unclear exactly what set off the fight except that Soulja Boy’s name was involved but the rapper was not actually there.
 Earlier in the day, Migos and Sean Kingston were caught on video looking pretty friendly.
 It’s crazy how fast a seemingly good time turned into a shocking fight.

 Police were called but Quavo, Takeoff, and Offset of Migos, as well as Sean Kingston, were long gone by the time law enforcement arrived.
 The fight allegedly ended and everyone scattered after a gunshot was fired.
 The shooter, part of Kingston’s camp, was arrested for firing his weapon.
-The shot didn’t hit anyone, and it was reported that the gun was fired into the air and not at a person.
+The shot didn’t hit anyone and it was reported that the gun was fired into the air and not at a person.

 A post shared by Migos (@migos) on